 For guided training, check out our self-paced course series: Totango Data Admin.

 An account refers to a representation of a customer entity, such as a business, a division, or even a product.
 Account information is displayed on an account profile.
-Accounts can be manually added using a form, and they can be added via an integration (data source or data file).

 |Account ID*||Every account, regardless of type or level, must have a unique Account ID.|